jamesmcarthur-3999/solar-system-physics-simulator/README.md

 ### Immediate Technical Notes

-Before running the application, be aware of these key technical issues that need addressing:
+Before running the application, be aware of these key technical issues:

-1. **Asset Integration**: The project currently lacks proper textures - see [Next Steps](NEXT_STEPS_UPDATED.md) for details
+1. **Textures**: The application will automatically download required textures on first run
-2. **Feature Integration**: Several features have been implemented in separate branches and need final integration
+2. **Feature Integration**: Several features have been implemented and are now available through the UI

-See [Next Steps](NEXT_STEPS_UPDATED.md) for detailed fixes and development plans.
+See [Next Steps](NEXT_STEPS_UPDATED.md) for detailed development plans.

+## Using the Simulator

+### Basic Controls

+- **Play/Pause**: Start or stop the simulation (Space bar)
+- **Time Scale**: Adjust simulation speed using buttons or up/down arrow keys
+- **Camera**: Left-click and drag to rotate, right-click and drag to pan, scroll to zoom
+- **Reset View**: Reset camera to default position (R key)
+- **System Selection**: Choose different solar system configurations from the dropdown

+### Educational Features

+- **Educational Menu**: Click the ? button in the bottom-right corner
+- **Guided Tours**: Select from available tours in the educational menu
+- **Information Panels**: Access detailed information about celestial bodies and concepts

+### Adding Objects

+- Click "Add Object" to create new celestial bodies
+- Configure parameters such as mass, radius, position, and velocity
+- Advanced options allow setting custom textures, atmospheres, and other properties

 ## Project Documentation